Sleep Architecture

 Primarily sleep regulation, but also stress adaptation, neuroprotection, chronic-pain models and studies of opioid/alcohol withdrawal.

-Supplied as a lyophilized powder; store at -20°C. For laboratory use it is typically reconstituted with bacteriostatic or sterile water.
+Supplied as a lyophilized powder; store at -20°C, protected from light and moisture.
 Research use only.

 Not for human or veterinary use.
 For in-vitro laboratory research only.
 These statements have not been evaluated by the FDA; this product is not intended to diagnose, treat, cure, or prevent any disease.
 Sold exclusively to qualified researchers and institutions.